-Prior to joining the firm in 2012, Ralph was chief strategy officer and vice president of the national capital region for Spectrum, a veteran-owned small business focused on providing service solutions for command and control, cyber, and Air Force intelligence customers.
-He also served as vice president and general manager for the surveillance and reconnaissance division of General Dynamics Intelligence, where he led projects for a variety of clients including the U.S. National Reconnaissance Office, the National Security Agency, the FBI, and the Homeland Security and Defense Departments.
-Earlier, at BAE Systems, he worked on Navy C4ISR and network consolidation programs as vice president of C4I enterprise systems.
+Prior to joining the firm in 2012, Ralph served as vice president and general manager for the Intelligence, Surveillance, and Reconnaissance division of General Dynamics Advanced Information Systems, where he led projects for a variety of clients including the U.S. National Reconnaissance Office, the National Security Agency, the FBI, and the Departments of Homeland Security and Defense.
+Earlier, at BAE Systems, Ralph worked on Navy C4ISR and network consolidation programs as vice president of C4I enterprise systems.

 Ralph has a B.A. in history from California State University and an M.A. in national security studies (government) from Georgetown University.